nios-students/docs/home/how-to/index.md

     details: A simple Student-written guide on what to do during Practical Exams
     link: /wiki/pr
   - title: Theory Exam
-    details: A simple Student-written guide on what to do during Theory Exams
+    Details: A simple Student-written guide on what to do during Theory Exams
     link: /wiki/th
   - title: Subject-Wise Handbooks
-    details: Easy to use handbooks for various NIOS subjects/Streams
+    details: Easy-to-use handbooks for various NIOS subjects/Streams
     link: /wiki/Seb_Hand_Books
+    - title: Apply For a Scribe
+    details: A simple guide on Applying for a Scribe
+    link: /wiki/howto's-scribe

 ---